sanderjo/sabnzbd-riscv64/README.md

 ```

-The "make -j3" uses 3 cores, so you should see 3 cores jump to 100%.
-More cores might lookup your system.
+The "make -j3" uses 3 cores, so you should see 3 cores jump to 100% (see screenshot).
+More cores might lock-up your system.

 # run